dgrdn08/RAUS/README.md

 # Ranking Approaches for Unknown Structure (RAUS) Learning

 ## Summary
-This is the RAUS software.
+This is the Ranking Approaches for Unknown Structures (RAUS) software.

 RAUS can readily learn dynamic Bayesian networks (DBNs) and Bayesian networks (BNs) end-to-end as well as be incorporated into existing pipelines as an unknown structure learning engine.